-Islamic Beliefs about the Afterlife
+Islamic beliefs about the afterlife

-The religion of Islam beliefs about the afterlife are very important.
+Islamic beliefs about the afterlife are very important.
 Muslims believe in the continued existence of the soul and a transformed physical existence after death.
 Islam teaches that there will be a day of judgment when all humans will be divided between the eternal destinations of Paradise and Hell.

 A central doctrine of the Quran, and one of the most important teachings of Muhammad, is the Last Day, on which the world will be destroyed and Allah will raise all people and jinn from the dead to be judged.
 The Last Day is also called the Day of Standing Up, Day of Separation, Day of Reckoning, Day of Awakening, Day of Judgment, The Encompassing Day or The Hour.

 Until the Day of Judgment, deceased souls remain in their graves awaiting the resurrection.
 However, they begin to feel immediately a taste of their destiny to come.
 Those bound for hell will suffer in their graves, while those bound for heaven will be in peace until that time.